 Fountain Point Solar Energy Center

-The Fountain Point Solar Energy Center is a proposed 280-megawatt solar energy project located in Logan County, Ohio, that will generate homegrown energy to meet the nation's growing demand for cleaner, more reliable, affordable electricity, while creating jobs and investing in local communities.
+The Fountain Point Solar Energy Center is a proposed 280-megawatt solar power generation facility in Logan County, Ohio.
+Solar energy is critical to meeting growing demand with reliable, affordable energy, while strengthening local economies, creating jobs, securing American energy independence, and delivering cost savings for consumers.

 Project Stats